how to run a DCMA 14 point check

 7) Negative Float is Never Good

-If you’re followup these checks up to here, you may not have a problem with Negative Float.
+Negative float occurs when a task is scheduled to finish after its deadline.
+This point highlights schedule delays and identifies tasks that need corrective action to meet project timelines.
+If you followup these points up to here, you may not have a problem with Negative Float.
 Ideally DCMA says avoid having Negative Float in your schedule.
 If you do, make sure you’ve documented a plan to mitigate being late.

 8) Break Down Those Long Durations